thedojoseries/kubernetes/run-your-own-dojo/README.md

 **One more thing...** the deploy script is likely to run on Linux as is.
 However, you will probably need to change the `sed` command since the macOS implementation of `sed` is a bit different than the implementation for Linux.
 But apart from that, you shouldn't need to change the deploy script too much to run it on Linux.

 That's it!
-When you're ready, run `./deploy.sh`.
+When you're ready, run `./deploy-infra.sh`.

+# Destroying the infrastructure

+Simply run `./destroy-infra.sh` and it should all be destroyed!

 # Support